 Members of the NCACPA Board of Directors will be eligible for reasonable business expenses in connection with service as a member of the board.
-Such reimbursement shall include, but not be limited to: attendance at board meetings; attendance at a State Board of CPA Examiners meeting, when so assigned; attendance at committee meetings in the capacity of Liaison Director to said committee; and other meetings where a board member is expected to attend.
+Such reimbursement shall include, but not be limited to: attendance at board meetings; attendance at a State Board of CPA Examiners meeting, when so assigned; and other meetings where a board member is expected to attend.
 Questions arising from this policy should be directed to the CEO.